JoshLudahl/ELK/README.md

 Simple, but useful way to easily get access to the applications configuration.

 ### Support for the Robot Pattern
 You can use the Robot Pattern in your tests.
-A generic Robot class has been created so you can use syntax like:
+A generic Robot class has been provided, so you can use syntax like:
 ```kotlin
 screen<ScreenObjectClass> {
     screenObjectClassFunctions()